 Penalty rate optimisation strategies

 Australian awards include penalty rates that can dramatically increase labour costs.
-Strategic scheduling can reduce penalty rate exposure without compromising operations:
+Strategic scheduling can reduce penalty rate exposure without compromising operations.
+For the underlying rates, see our award rate guides.

-Saturday and Sunday penalty rates are significant—often 25-100% above base rates.
-Consider whether weekend work can be reduced, whether it generates sufficient revenue to justify the cost, and whether operational adjustments (like reduced hours or services) make business sense.
-Don't assume weekend operations are automatically profitable.
+Saturday and Sunday penalty rates are significant — often 25-100% above base rates.
+Consider whether weekend work can be reduced, whether it generates enough revenue to justify the cost, and whether operational adjustments (reduced hours or services) make business sense.
+Don’t assume weekend operations are automatically profitable.

 Public holiday rates (typically 150-250%) make these the most expensive rostering days for hospitality and retail businesses.
-Plan well ahead—can work be completed before the holiday?
+Plan well ahead — can work be completed before the holiday?
 Can you operate with skeleton staff?
-Is the revenue generated worth the labour cost?
-Sometimes closing or reducing hours on public holidays is the most profitable decision.
+Is the revenue worth the labour cost?
+Sometimes closing or reducing hours is the most profitable decision.

-Casuals receive a 25% loading but don't accumulate leave.
-During penalty periods, the casual loading may be partially offset by weekend or evening penalty rate structures that differ between casual and permanent staff.
+Casuals receive a 25% loading but don’t accrue leave.
+During penalty periods the casual loading may be partially offset by weekend or evening structures that differ between casual and permanent staff.
 Model the true cost of each employment type for different shifts to improve your staffing mix.

 Skills-based rostering